Communications Infrastructure Summit 2019

 The secret of future networks will be in the software, as carriers and enterprises turn to open-source alternatives to standard telecoms kit.
 Software-defined wide area networking (SD-WAN) among enterprises alone will hit around $4.5 billion in revenue by 2022, having grown at a compound annual growth rate of 40.4% between 2017 and 2022.
 Explore and understand how carriers will launch into this next era of opportunity.

-The first Communications Infrastructure newsletter now available!
+The second Communications Infrastructure newsletter is now available!

 We’re about the start on the biggest investment programme in telecoms for – well, probably ever.
-And welcome to this first issue of a regular newsletter that we want to become the leading source of information for network strategy.
+And welcome to this second issue of a regular newsletter that we want to become the leading source of information for network strategy.
 Driven by the development of 5G wireless technology, the industry will be completely rethinking and rebuilding telecoms infrastructure to deliver a complete new range of services.Download Newsletter